wmgeolab/gbDocs/docs/docs/10-workflow-overview/end-to-end-pipeline.md

 - Adding polygons to pre-existing boundaries

 Tips:
-- Always double-check the license when updating old files, as they may be outdated
+- Always double-check the license when updating old files, as they may be outdated.
 - Ensure that you submit the correct file, as when renaming files to our naming convention, there may be mixups with the old file that has the same name.

 ---